Welcome To Furness Economic Development Forum

-FEDF’s flagship schemes are to deliver proposals to strengthen supply chains and transform skills is funded by Coastal Communities Fund via direct grant from DCLG to Barrow Borough Council.
+FEDF’s flagship schemes are to deliver proposals to strengthen supply chains and transform skills.
+These are is funded by Coastal Communities Fund via direct grant from DCLG to Barrow Borough Council.
 Through the Fund businesses and individuals are offered support through work-streams which include:

 • CONTRACT PIPELINES AWARENESS RAISING enabling your businesses to easily access information on active and upcoming pipeline of contracts,the packages of work involved and minimum requirements for pre-qualification to tender for work.